Carr House Meadow

 Photographic Survey

-We maintain a record of how the various areas of Nature Reserve are progressing.
+The Fairfield Association have maintained a photographic survey of the reserve since 2015.
 Photographs have been taken on roughly 5 occasions each year: March, mid-May, late June, early August and late September.
-Click on an image to launch the survey photograph album.

-Photographs launch in an album in Google Photos and should appear in date order in the album.
-To find out the date particular photos were taken, first select the photo and then select the ‘i’ icon (top-right of screen) to bring up its properties.
+Each album is arranged in date order.
+To find out the specific date particular photos were taken, first select the photo and then select the ‘i’ icon in the top-right of screen.
+(All albums launch in a new window.)